You are here

 What are the next steps?

-COVID-19 Update: Due to the COVID-19 pandemic, timelines and activities for the elimination of ILL fees for non-returnable items are currently undergoing adjustment and will be discussed further at the November 2020 All Partner Meeting.
+COVID-19 Update: Due to the COVID-19 pandemic, timelines and activities for the elimination of ILL fees for non-returnable items have been adjusted.
+The timeline below reflects these changes.

 As of January 1st, 2020, ILL fees for non-returnable items between BC ELN partner libraries have been eliminated.
 The considerations raised at the All Partner Meeting will be addressed over the following year through four key activities: